lxsmnsyc/the-fighting-game/docs/cards/penetration.md

 - Apply Penetration when gaining Protection.
 - Gain Protection when applying Poison.

-### With Regen
+### With Heal

-- Apply Penetration when gaining Regen.
+- Apply Penetration when gaining Heal.
-- Gain Regen when applying Poison.
+- Gain Heal when applying Poison.

 ### With Speed